The Path to Rome: Reception and influence

-The Path to Rome was by far Belloc's most financially successful publication and helped to establish him as a serious writer.
-Published by George Allen in April 1902, the book sold around 112,000 copies and met with extremely positive critical reception.
+The Path to Rome was by far Belloc's most financially successful publication during his lifetime and helped to establish him as a serious writer.
+Published by George Allen in April 1902, the book sold 112,000 copies and met with extremely positive critical reception.
 William Le Queux gave the book resounding praise in his review for The Literary World.
-Chesterton, a then-new acquaintance of Belloc's, (Note: Although Chesterton and Belloc were later close friends and frequent collaborators, they had only recently met when Chesterton's review was published.) similarly approved of the book.
+Chesterton, a new acquaintance of Belloc's, (Note: Although Chesterton and Belloc were later close friends and frequent collaborators, they had only recently met when Chesterton's review was published.) also approved of the book.
 His review in The World lauded the book's authenticity and joyfulness, writing:

 The Path to Rome is written recklessly.
 The typical modern book of nonsense is written so as to appear reckless.
 The Path to Rome is the product of the actual and genuine buoyancy and thoughtlessness of a rich intellect; whereas the young decadent takes more trouble over his nursery rhymes than even over his sonnets. [...]
 He will be a lucky man who can escape out of that world of freezing folly into the flaming and reverberating folly of The Path to Rome.

-The Athenaeum gave a positive review, calling Belloc "of the school of to which Sterne, Heine, [and] Cobbett, each in his different fashion, belong" and complimenting his ability "to see with the eyes of two races".
+The Athenaeum gave a positive review, calling Belloc "of the school to which Sterne, Heine, [and] Cobbett, each in his different fashion, belong" and complimenting his ability "to see with the eyes of two races".
 The review is favourable to Belloc's sense of humour and witty anticipation of criticism, though it comments that the book exposes him as an inexperienced – albeit sympathetic – traveller.
 Although the book is considered rather digressive by the reviewer, the piece compliments Belloc's strong writing, shrewd observational skills, and originality.

 A 1922 review in The American Catholic Quarterly Review praised both Belloc's The Path to Rome and Europe and the Faith as noticing "not only our [Catholic] spiritual kinship with the Roman Empire, but our material heritage as well".
 It singles out The Path to Rome for its focus on the minutiae of contemporary life such as in its descriptions of local cuisine, architecture, and civil engineering, calling the book "the testament of a citizen of the world who finds himself at home in any place from Algeria to California".